neomatrix369/couchbaseclient/README.md

 A couchbase client that allows quick access to the couchbase cluster / node.
 Send SQL, receive results (JSON), handy for writing scripts and piping results into files.

+The couchbase client `cbq` does not accept N1QL queries as parameters and its not straight-forward to pipe the results of these queries run in `cbq`, this utility program attempts to resolve these two limitations.

 Build
 -----